jeffreycwitt/hn202/docs/first-crusade-and-the-other.md

 > "As Bernard of Clairvaux...put it in the twelfth century, 'the Jews are not to be persecuted, killed, or even put to flight...Indeed, the Jews are for us the living letters of Scripture, constantly representing the Lord's passion.'
 For Bernard, as for many medieval churchmen, the Jews embodied a particular reading of Holy Scripture, one that established the truth of Christianity in its own right and illuminated the contrasting Christian exegesis of the Bible."
 Cohen, *Living Letters of the Law*, p.
 2)

 We should note that, while Bernard (who is really following an earlier position of Augustine) commands that Jewish communities be protected, this is not a command that comes from the kind of mutual recognition and reciprocity discussed by de Beauvoir.
-In many ways, Bernard and Augustine saw Jewish communities living in Christian lands as an important "object", "tool", or "instrument" (not as a genuine subject).
+In many ways, Bernard and Augustine saw Jewish communities living in Christian lands as an important "object", "tool", or "instrument" (not as a genuine "subject").
 Jewish communities were for Augustine and Bernard an important object lesson for nearby Christians.
 They were a living reminder for Christians of the historical pedigree of the Christian faith and the Old Testament prophecies that Christ fulfilled.

 Nevertheless, this "objectification" had a salutatory effect for Jewish communities living in Europe up until around the time of the First Crusade.

-But because this protection was based on the expected role Jewish communities were to play (rather than on the mutual recognition of their humanity and subjectivity) this protection was fragile.
-If Jewish communities ever ceased to function in the way Augustine and Bernard expect them to, the argument for their protection would erode.
+But because this protection was based on the **expected** role Jewish communities were to play (rather than on the mutual recognition of their humanity and subjectivity) this protection was fragile.
+If Jewish communities ever ceased to function in the way Augustine and Bernard expected them to, the argument for their protection would erode.

 And this is precisely what Cohen observes.
 He writes: